dotnet/training-tutorials/content/csharp/getting-started/hello-world.md

 using System;
 ```

 The ``using`` statement is a programmer convenience.
 It allows us to refer to elements that exist within the listed *namespace* (in this case, ``System``) without prefixing them with the namespace name.
 What's a namespace?
 A namespace is a way of organizing programming constructs.
 They're similar to folders or directories in your file system.
 You don't have to use them, but they make it much easier to find and organize things.
 The reason this program includes the ``System`` namespace is that the ``Console`` type (used to print "Hello World!") is in that namespace.
-If the ``using`` statement were removed, the ``Console.WriteLine`` statement would need to include the namespace, becoming ``System.Console.WriteLine``.
-Using statements must end with a semicolon (``;``).
+If the ``using`` statement were removed, the ``Console.WriteLine`` statement would need to include the namespace, becoming ``System.Console.WriteLine``. ``using`` statements must end with a semicolon (``;``).
 In C#, most statements that aren't defining a scope end with a semicolon.

 After the ``using`` statements, the code declares its namespace:
 ```c#